 REPORT C: RDT Report

 Date of meeting:

 Present:

 Records of supervision seen?
 YES NO

 Has supervision been satisfactory?
 YES NO

-Final year students only

-Is the final year programme and timeline appropriate a achievable?
-Ind YES NO
+Final year students only Is the final year programme and timeline appropriate and achievable?
+YES NO

 RDT's comments

 RDT's Recommendation to the Head/Dean of School

 Delete as appropriate to indicate your recommendation:

-Progress to next academic ses sion
+- · Progress to next academic session

-Continue to MPhil only
+- Continue to MPhil only

-REFER
+- REFER

-ised interruptio on of study only)

-• FAIL Defer (students with an authorised interruption of study only)
+- Interruption of Study (students with an authorised interruption of study only)

-I agree with the recommendations of the

-supervisory team (including referral work, as YES NO

-appropriate):

-If the answer to the above questions is NO,
+supervisory team (including referral work, as appropriate): YES NO If the answer to the above questions is NO, please comment:

-please comment: